AwalaApp/specs/rs004-cosocket.md

 Two gateways MAY maintain a persistent connection to exchange cargo in near-real time.
 This could be necessary when the target gateway is not a server that can be reached by the other gateway (e.g., the target is behind a [NAT gateway](https://en.wikipedia.org/wiki/Network_address_translation)).

-Relayers MUST always quit the connection as soon as no further cargoes are expected in either direction.
+Couriers MUST always quit the connection as soon as no further cargoes are expected in either direction.

 ## Examples

-### Relayer as TCP Server
+### Courier as TCP Server

 TODO: Upload sequence diagram.

-### Relayer as Unix Socket Client
+### Courier as Unix Socket Client

 TODO: Upload sequence diagram.